gokulk2003/tdengine_golang/README.md

 ## Usage

-1. **Clone the Repository**: Clone or download the repository containing the Go source code.

-2. **Build the Program**: Build the Go program using the following command:
+1. **Build the Program**: Build the Go program using the following command:

     ```bash
     go build
     ```

-3. **Run the Program**: Execute the compiled program:
+2. **Run the Program**: Execute the compiled program:

     ```bash
     ./mqtt_to_tdengine
     ```

-4. **Output**: The program will subscribe to the MQTT topics specified in the configuration file and insert received data into the TDengine database.
+3. **Output**: The program will subscribe to the MQTT topics specified in the configuration file and insert received data into the TDengine database.